 SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

-Safety
+⚠️ Safety

-Ensure you are familiarised with all key information within this guide and other relevant ENTTEC documentation before specifying, installing, or operating an ENTTEC device.
-If you are in any doubt about system safety, or you plan to install an ENTTEC device in a configuration that is not covered within this guide, contact ENTTEC or your ENTTEC supplier for assistance.
+Ensure you are familiarized with all key information within this guide and other relevant ENTTEC documentation before specifying, installing, or operating an ENTTEC device.
+If you are in any doubt about system safety, or you plan to install ENTTEC device in a configuration that is not covered within this guide, contact ENTTEC or your ENTTEC supplier for assistance.

-Electrical safety
+⚡ Electrical safety

 - This device must be operated in accordance with applicable national and local electrical and construction codes.

-- This device can be damaged by excess voltage outside the operating range defined within this product's datasheet.
+- This device can be damaged by excess voltage outside the operating range defined within this products datasheet.

 - To reduce the risk of fire or electrical faults do not exceed the ratings and limitations defined in the product datasheet or this guide.